Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 What property type will give the best return in Budva over 5 years as of 2026?

-As of early 2026, modern studios and compact one-bedroom apartments in walkable Budva neighborhoods are expected to deliver the best total return over 5 years when you combine capital appreciation with rental income.
+As of 2026, small modern apartments are expected to give the best total return in Budva over 5 years.

 How will new infrastructure projects affect property prices in Budva over 5 years?